 Have a look at them both online and read the customer reviews – but I would say it is just a personal preference thing.

 Cones and weights are a progression from the basic exercise

-You do need to have a good foundation pelvic floor contraction first or they are just going to fall straight out the minute you stand up, which is most disheartening.
+You do need to have a good foundation pelvic floor contraction first.
+Otherwise they are just going to fall straight out the minute you stand up – most disheartening.
 If this happens to you, I would recommend you get your pelvic floor technique checked by a specialist physiotherapist first.
-It is not uncommon for people to think they are squeezing quite perfectly only to find on proper vaginal examination that there is really not much going on at all.
+It is not uncommon for people to think they are squeezing quite perfectly only to find, on proper vaginal examination, that there is really not much going on at all.
 Don’t panic if this is you – it is all sortable but cones are not for you (yet!).

 It’s like adding hand weights to your pilates routine

 Good ol’ basic pelvic floor exercises come first (see the Pelvic Floor School videos).
-The vaginal cones are to your pelvic floor exercises, as adding handweights would be to your yoga or pilates routine.
+You then add vaginal weights to your pelvic floor exercises to progress.
+Similar to adding handweights to your yoga or pilates routine.
 It takes the normal unloaded task and makes it more challenging by adding a resistance to work against.
 Adding “load” to a muscle encourages it to work harder and grow more.
 In the gym you can hold handweights for your arm exercises or push against a piece of gym equipment for more resistance challenge for your legs.
 The cones allow you to add some weight directly onto the pelvic floor.

 How to use them

 Though I said earlier it is like adding hand weights to arm exercises – it’s not quite like you might think.
 When you are exercising with the vaginal weights you are not trying to squeeze and contract, on and off like with traditional pelvic floor/kegel exercises.
 Now you are rather trying to hold the weight of the cone in place while you do another activity.
 You really are holding it to stop it falling out.